William Jennings Bryan: Death

-In the days following the Scopes Trial, Bryan delivered several speeches in Tennessee.
+In the days after the Scopes Trial, Bryan delivered several speeches in Tennessee.
 On Sunday, July 26, 1925, Bryan died in his sleep from apoplexy after he had attended a church service in Dayton.
 Bryan's body was transported by rail from Dayton to Washington, D.C.
 He was buried at Arlington National Cemetery, with an epitaph that read, "Statesman, yet Friend to Truth!
 Of Soul Sincere, in Action Faithful, and in Honor Clear" and on the other side "He Kept the Faith".

+The August 1, 1925, issue of the Washington Evening Star highlighted, "BRYAN'S MEMORY HONORED BY KLAN".
+The article by the Associated Press stated that, "Firey Crosses Burned in Seven Ohio Cities --- Other Tributes Paid."
+The Dayton, Ohio, cross carried the inscription, "In memory of the greatest Klansman of Our Time: He Stood at Armageddon and Battled for the Lord."
+The Toledo, Ohio, cross read, "In memory of the Greatest Klansman."

+The same day, the Washington Evening Star also reported that a meeting of the Progessive Dayton Club was held the previous night and that H. T. Fairburn of Washington was "the first to suggest that a university be built at Dayton to teach fundamentalism, and his plea was endorsed by Mr. Bryan during the Scopes trial, while Mr. George F. Washburn is reported to have pledged $25,000 to the institution and also $25,000 endowment."

 Family

 Bryan remained married to his wife, Mary, until his death in 1925.
-Mary served as an important adviser to her husband; she passed the bar exam and learned German to help his career.
+Mary served as a very important adviser to her husband; she passed the bar exam and learned German to help his career.
 She was buried next to Bryan after her death in 1930.
 William and Mary had three children: Ruth (1886–1954), William Jr. (1889–1978), and Grace Dexter (1891–1945).
 Ruth won election to Congress from Florida in 1928 and later served as ambassador to Denmark during the presidency of Franklin D. Roosevelt.
 William Jr. graduated from Georgetown Law, established a legal practice in Los Angeles, later held several federal positions, and became an important figure in the Los Angeles Democratic Party.
 Grace also moved to Southern California and wrote a biography of her father.
 William Sr.'s brother, Charles, was an important supporter of his brother until William's death, as well as an influential politician in his own right.
 Charles served two terms as the mayor of Lincoln and three terms as the governor of Nebraska and was the Democratic vice presidential nominee in the 1924 presidential election.